Decision on OBC quota in a week: CM Thackeray | Politics

 All political parties have agreed to restore the reservation for Other Backward Classes (OBCs) in local governing bodies and a decision would be taken in a week's time, Maharashtra Chief Minister Uddhav Thackeray said on Friday.

-He was speaking at an all-party meeting held on the issue at the Sahyadri Guest House here.
+He was speaking at an all-party meeting held on the issue at the Sahyadri Guest House of the state government here.
 Another meeting would be held next Friday, he said.

 The state government is trying to find a way to restore political reservation for OBCs in Maharashtra after the Supreme Court read down the earlier provision.